django-behave/django-behave/README.md

 AUTOMATION LIBRARY
 ==================

-Django_behave is agnostic about which automation library you use inside the tests.
+`django_behave` is agnostic about which automation library you use inside the tests.

 I (Rachel, original author of django-behave) like splinter (http://splinter.cobrateam.info).